 Batu Caves Monkeys

 The Batu Caves is home to many monkeys.
 If you’ve been to Ubud’s Monkey Forest, you might know what to expect!
-Most of the monkeys running around the Batu Caves at found at the entrance.
+Most of the monkeys running around the Batu Caves are found at the entrance.
 They are clearly very used to people and are quite brazen.
-It didn’t appear to be as bad as in Ubud (where your things will just be grabbed off you).
-Be wary about getting too close.
+It didn’t appear to be as bad as in Ubud (where your things will just be grabbed off you), but be wary about getting too close.
+After speaking to locals, they said the monkeys weren’t dangerous but they had on occasion grabbed belongings off people, so just keep your distance and don’t let your kids get too close.

 There are also LOTS of pigeons …